 - Top with marshmallow fluff.

-- You can also use this as a mousse filling for a coffee cake or a sponge cake.
+- You can also use this as a mousse filling for a coffee mousse cake, a coffee cake or a sponge cake.
+Whip the mousse for a few seconds longer so it will hold its shape better.

 - Make coffee mousse pots - this mousse is very rich, so you can get away with dishing it into small pots just as a 'teaser' after the main meal.
 The perfect ending to a dinner party.